Professor of English

 Kirilka (Katy) Stavreva is Professor of English at Cornell College, where she served as the Richard and Norma Small Distinguished Professor from 2017 to 2019.
 Born and raised in Bulgaria, Stavreva completed a Ph.D. in English at the University of Iowa, and after a brief detour for a post-doctoral position at the Folger Shakespeare Library in Washington, D.C., put down academic roots in Iowa.
-Her teaching and research are informed by a passion for words and the material book, and for the lived experience of literature by writers, readers, and performers.
-Her students explore the global adaptations of Shakespeare, write and perform their own transformations of Shakespeare’s plays through their own creative work (performance, digital and visual art, creative writing, film), followed in Dante’s footsteps to find the resonances of the Divine Comedy in Italian architecture and art, create teaching editions of early modern plays and travelogues, compose and letterpress print broadsides and artists books.
+Her teaching and scholarship are informed by a passion for words, the material book, and for the lived experience of literature by writers, readers, and performers.
+Her students explore global adaptations of Shakespeare, write and perform their own transformations of Shakespeare’s plays through their own creative work (performance, digital and visual art, creative writing, film), followed in Dante’s footsteps to study the resonances of the Divine Comedy in Italian architecture and art, create teaching editions of early modern plays and travelogues, compose and letterpress print broadsides and artists books.
 She is a founding member of Cornell's Foxden Press and director of the College's Center for the Literary Arts.

 Stavreva’s research has taken her to The British Library, the Library of the Religious Society of Friends, the Guildhall Library, the Theater and Performance Archive at the Victoria and Albert Museum (all in London), the Bodleian Library, the libraries of Magdalen, Merton, and St. Johns Colleges and the Oxfordshire History Centre in Oxford, the Shakespeare Centre and the Shakespeare Institute in Startford-upon-Avon, the Plantin-Moretus Museum in Antwerpen, the Historical Archive of the Biennale of Venice, the National Library in Sofia, the New York Public Library for the Performing Arts, the Newberry Library in Chicago, the Huntington Library in Los Angeles, the Folger Shakespeare Library in Washington, D.C., as well as to villages on England’s Channel shore, Bulgaria’s Rhodope mountains, and even a prison in Varna, Bulgaria.
 Her love of book arts has been nourished by the communities of the University of Iowa Center for the Book, the Minnesota Center for Book Arts, the Hamilton Wood Type and Printing Museum, and Ladies of Letterpress.

 Link to Curriculum Vitae